Phil Volk: Paul Revere & the Raiders

-After the success of their first album, their television show appearances, and a national tour in the summer of 1965, the Raiders reentered the studio to work on their next album, "Just Like Us", released in January 1966.
-The album featured Volk's lead vocals on the cover of the Animals' 'I'm Crying', and the blues classic 'Baby, Please Don't Go'.
-The latter proved to be popular with the fans, even though it was never released as a single and as a result, the song showed up on many of The Raiders' greatest hits compilations.
+Mainstream Success

-"Just Like Us" became the first Raider album to go gold and their first top ten album.
-It also included "Steppin' Out" as well as "Just Like Me", which peaked at #11 on the Billboard charts.
-Not willing to lose the momentum the national exposure of their television show provided, the group recorded "Midnight Ride", the first album to contain song writing contributions from all five members of the band.
+After the success of Here They Come!, their television show appearances, and a national tour in the summer of 1965, the Raiders reentered the studio to work on their next album, Just Like Us!, released in January 1966.
+The album featured Volk's lead vocals on the cover of the Animals' "I'm Crying", and the blues classic "Baby, Please Don't Go".
+The latter proved to be popular with the fans even though it was never released as a single.

-Volk and Drake Levin co-wrote "Get It On" for inclusion on the album, with Volk singing lead.
-"Kicks" was the big hit from the album, reaching #4 on the Billboard charts.
-Producer Terry Melcher began placing Volk's bass line further forward in the band's recordings, resulting in the bass driving the arrangements.
-In November 1966, The Raiders released their fourth Columbia album, "The Spirit of '67", which proved to be the final Raider album to include work by all of the members of the "classic" Raider lineup.
+Just Like Us! peaked at #11 on the Billboard charts and became the group's first album to go gold.
+The album's second single, "Just Like Me", became the group's first national hit and featured a distinctive, double-tracked guitar solo performed by Levin.
+Not willing to lose the momentum the national exposure of their television show provided, the group quickly recorded and released Midnight Ride, the first album to contain song writing contributions from all five members of the band.

-Volk wrote two songs for the album, singing lead on both: "Why, Why, Why (Is It So Hard)" and "In My Community".
-"Why, Why, Why" was written by Volk to mark the end of a relationship with a girl named Carol.
-While she wanted to get married, Volk, who understood that the image of a teen idol would not allow him to be married, decided to break it off.
-The song "In My Community" was the B-side of the Raider single, "The Great Airplane Strike", released in October 1966.
-Producer Terry Melcher did not have complete confidence in "Airplane Strike" as the A-side, as it was unlike any Raider song before it, so the decision was made to put "In My Community" on the B-side, which could then be promoted if "Airplane Strike" failed.
+The single "Kicks" was the big hit from the album, reaching #4 on the Billboard charts.